Verify Rust Standard Library Effort

 Verify the memory safety of alloc::collections::linked_list

-functions that iterate the its internal inductive-defined data type.
+functions that iterate over its internal inductive-defined data type.

 Details